Leozk2000/Composite-Degradation-Image-Restoration/README.md

 * launching the server
 * opening localhost tab on browser

-Minimum requirement is to have anaconda installed.
+Minimum requirement is to have anaconda version 24.9.1 installed.
 The script will download cuda-enabled pytorch if Nvidia GPU is detected, else the regular version will be pip installed instead.

 ## Testing